Gold for Gold FAQs

 Participating institutions need to nominate a representative to oversee the distribution of Gold for Gold voucher codes.
 This may be a librarian, or someone within the chemistry/research department.
 Once decided, the RSC needs to be informed who the representative is by e-mail.
 We will then let the representative know how many voucher codes are available for their institution, as well as providing the voucher codes themselves.

 The elected representative is therefore responsible for managing and distributing voucher codes within their institution.
+Please contact us at the e-mail address below to request promotional materials to promote Gold for Gold in your Library or Department.

 Please note that voucher codes cannot be used until an article has been accepted for publication.
 Consequently it would be best practice for the representative to only pass a voucher code to an author once the author's article has been accepted for publication. (for details on the author process, see the next question).